-The Galleries Club North Lounge is open to Club Europe passengers, Club World passengers and holders of Silver British Airways.
+The Galleries Club North Lounge is open to Club Europe passengers, Club World passengers, and holders of Silver British Airways.
 It tends to be less busy than the Galleries North Lounge.

-This lounge is huge and spaceous although somewhat lacking in available seats when we arrived.
+This lounge is huge and spacious, although somewhat lacking in available seats when we arrived.
 It is worth heading right on entering the lounge as there tend to be more available seats at this end.

 A useful British Airways help desk sat to the left of the entrance, with staff helping to sort out flight problems.
-There was also a useful business area with computers and a fax/photocopier, a cinema area (showing the news) and a kids play area.
+There was also a useful business area with computers and a fax/photocopier, a cinema area (showing the news) and a kids’ play area.

 Which is the best British Airways Galleries Club Lounge In Heathrow Terminal 5?

-Both are good but neither are as good as the First and Concorde Lounges in Terminal 5.
+Both are good, but neither are as good as the First and Concorde Lounges in Terminal 5.
 Take a look at the photos below and judge for yourself.

-British Airways features in my top Business Class Airlines and I compare British Airways Club World Vs Virgin Atlantic Upper Class including the Galleries Lounges Vs Virgin’s Clubhouses.
-If you enjoyed this review you may be interested in my other airline reviews and airport lounge reviews.
+British Airways features in my top Business Class Airlines and we compare British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.